-Founded in 1919, McLane Middleton, Professional Association has been committed to serving their clients, community and colleagues for over 100 years.
-They are one of New England's premier full-service law firms with offices in Woburn and Boston, Massachusetts, and Manchester, Concord and Portsmouth, New Hampshire.
-Driven by the firm's depth of sophisticated legal expertise and an unwavering commitment to client service, McLane Middleton has built collaborative and lasting relationships with a broad spectrum of domestic and international clients.
-The firm holds the respected honor of being listed as one of America's leading law firms in Chambers USA: America's Leading Business Lawyers as well as being included in The Best Lawyers in America publication, Martindale Hubbell and Super Lawyers.
+Founded in 1919, the McLane Middleton law firm has been committed to serving its clients, community and colleagues for over 100 years.
+As one of New England's premier full-service firms, it has offices in Woburn and Boston, Massachusetts, as well as Manchester, Concord and Portsmouth, New Hampshire.

+Given the firm's depth of sophistication and unwavering commitment to client service, McLane Middleton has built collaborative and lasting relationships with a broad spectrum of domestic and international clients.
+The firm holds the honor of being listed as one of America's leading law firms in Chambers USA: America's Leading Business Lawyers.
+McLane is also included in The Best Lawyers in America, Martindale Hubbell and Super Lawyers.

-McLane Middleton's Employment Law Practice Group is committed to meeting its clients' unique needs when it comes to employment law and managing their workplace.
-The group's risk management approach and client-focused responsiveness helps to ensure compliance with state and federal laws and prevent personnel problems before they arise.
-When lawsuits occur, the group's highly knowledgeable employment litigators work collaboratively with the firm's other practice groups to provide comprehensive representation in defending their clients' organizations.
-The group's primary goal is to help resolve disputes successfully and in a cost-efficient way for its clients.
-McLane.com
+McLane Middleton's Employment Law Practice Group's (ELPG) risk management approach and client-focused responsiveness helps to ensure compliance with an abundance of complex state and federal laws.
+The McLane ELPG assists in the prevention of difficult personnel problems before they arise.
+When legal suits occur, the ELPG's highly skilled litigators work collaboratively with McLane's other practice groups to provide comprehensive client representation.
+The primary goal of ELPG is to help resolve employment-related disputes successfully, and in a cost-efficient manner.